 ICD’s Lines of Financing act as means to improve the access of private sector enterprises to medium-long term funding and concurrently strengthening the balance sheet position of the beneficiary FIs.
 Enterprises related to the Defense Sector and Recreation as well as non-Shariah compliant activities cannot be financed under ICD’s Lines of Finance.

-ICD aims to expand its outreach and multiply its developmental impact through partnership with the financial institutions operating in its member countries by leveraging on local knowledge and network of the beneficiary/intermediary financial institutions.
-Diversified portfolio of the projects financed under ICD’s Lines of Finance is based on the Shariah objective and in line with at least the United Nations Sustainable Development Goals (SDGs) 8&9.
+ICD aims to expand its outreach and multiply its developmental impact through a partnership with the financial institutions operating in its member countries by leveraging on local knowledge and network of the beneficiary/intermediary financial institutions.
+A diversified portfolio of the projects financed under ICD’s Lines of Finance is based on the Shariah objective and in line with at least the United Nations Sustainable Development Goals (SDGs) 8&9.

 In brief, the main objectives of Lines of Financing include but are not limited to:

-2) Expansion of outreach and multiplying developmental impact of ICD;
+- Expansion of outreach and multiplying the developmental impact of ICD;

-6) Strengthening financial position of the beneficiary/intermediary FIs.
+- Strengthening the financial position of the beneficiary/intermediary FIs.